 I don’t want anyone who takes cleanliness too seriously.
 I’m cool with crumbs and a little clutter; a little mess makes it much easier to scurry about.
 I don’t like penny-pinchers.
 People who worry too much about “energy efficiency” and seal all of the doors and windows to stop drafts are a total drag – that’s like saying you have an “open door policy” and then slamming the door shut in my face!
 Also, I’m suspicious of anything that smells a little too fresh.
 My sense of smell is INCREDIBLE and it comes in handy when I’m looking for my friends or something tasty to eat.
 But some people put these little packets in their homes that just smell repelling* – I don’t even want to go there!

-Editor's note: If the house mouse is not the type of household pest you want to entertain, please visit our Learning Center for free tips and advice to pest proof your home.
+Editor’s note: If the house mouse is not the type of household pest you want to entertain, please visit our Pest Library for free tips and advice to pest proof your home.
 Mice, mouse in the house, natural products, pest control mice, pest control tips.

 *A fresh smelling, natural rodent repellent by EarthKind® can be found online or in a store near you.